MALAPROP

 Associate Company

-Formed in 2015, MALAPROP Theatre is an award-winning collective of seven theatre-makers.
+Formed in 2015, MALAPROP Theatre is an award-winning collective of theatre-makers.
 Their work is bold, playful, and genre-spanning.
 MALAPROP aims to challenge, delight, and speak to the world we live in (even when imagining different ones).

 MALAPROP has performed their work in Ireland, the UK, France, China and Australia.